How To Embed a Video in Email (5 Easy Ways)

 Adding videos to your emails can be a great way to boost your engagement rates.
 But the best thing you can do to get more opens, more clicks and more conversions, is to personalize your emails.

-Mailmeteor also lets you schedule follow-ups and email sequences.
+That’s not all.
+Mailmeteor lets you schedule follow-ups and email sequences.
 Track your emails in real-time.
 And so much more.

 This guide was written by Paul Anthonioz, content editor at Mailmeteor.
 Mailmeteor is a simple & privacy-focused emailing software.
 Trusted by millions of users worldwide, it is often considered as the best tool to send newsletters with Gmail.
 Give us a try and let us know what you think!